 Temerty Medicine Research Excellence Award

-To acknowledge and support the innovative research and accomplishments of our faculty, the Office of the Vice Dean, Research and Innovation is announcing the Temerty Medicine Research Excellence Award.
+To acknowledge and support the innovative research and accomplishments of our faculty, the Office of the Vice Dean, Research and Heath Science Education (OVDRHE) is announcing the Temerty Medicine Research Excellence Award.
 Each year, this award will go to two faculty members at the Temerty Faculty of Medicine.
-The Temerty Medicine Research Excellence Award recognizes research excellence and innovation in both early career and established researchers.
+The Temerty Medicine Research Excellence Award recognizes research excellence and innovation in both early career and mid-career researchers.
 A secondary goal of this award is to encourage faculty to develop a strong awards dossier that can be used for other awards and honours applications.

 Two awards of $5,000 each will be awarded to successful applicants.
 The winning applicants will also have their submission materials revised and submitted to an external award in the 12-month period following award competition.
 The external award will be selected in consultation with the applicant and the award review committee.

 Applicants must be faculty (Assistant, Associate or Full Professor) at the Temerty Faculty of Medicine.
-‘Early career’ researchers are those within 15 years of the conferral of their last degree, and ‘established’ researchers are those who received their last degree more than 15 years ago.
+‘Early career’ researchers are those within 10 years of beginning their first independent research position, and ‘mid-career’ researchers are those who have held their independent research position for more than 10 years.

 Applicants must submit a complete Temerty Faculty of Medicine Research Awards Dossier.
 Applicants will be assessed for their research excellence and innovation by a panel of fellow researchers.
 Only applicants that submit completed awards dossiers will be considered for the award.